aerogear/aerogear.org/docs/guides/GetStartedAeroGearJS.md

     return _.template( $( "#member-tmpl" ).html(), {"members": MemberStore.read()});

 We are using the default "Memory" adapter for our store, which is just an array.

-To save data to the server all we need to do is call the pipes save() method

-    memberPipe.save( memberData, {
-        success: function( data ) { ... },
-        error: function( error ) { ... }
-    })

-The save method also takes success and error callbacks.

 ## Wrapping Up